 Killdeer Plains Wildlife Area–Owl Pines

-Turn left (west) on County Highway 71.
+Turn left (west) on County Road 71.
 Just past a barn, you will find a parking area on the south side of the road for the Owl Pines.
 A wintering owl “hotspot,” this is a mature planting of white pine within a large area of open fields that attracts many raptors.
 Both Long-eared Owls and Northern Saw-whet Owls have been found roosting in these pines.

 Please walk these woods quietly.